 - Chapter 1 Introduction to Your Camera describes the features of the camera.
 You will also know the components and functions of the camera. - Chapter 2 Hardware Installation helps you install the camera according to your application environment.
 You can use this camera at home, at work, at any where you want. - Chapter 3 Accessing the Camera lets you start using your camera without problem.
-The camera can be set up easily and work within your network environment instantly. - Chapter 4 Configuring the Camera guides you through the configuration of the camera using the web browser on your PC. - Chapter 5 Using SecurViewTM shows you the detail instructions on operating SecurViewTM software. - Chapter 6 Appendix provides the specification of the camera and some useful information for using your camera. - NOTE The illustrations and configuration values in this guide are for reference only.
+The camera can be set up easily and work within your network environment instantly. - Chapter 4 Configuring the Camera guides you through the configuration of the camera using the Web browser on your PC. - Chapter 5 SecurView Softwae using the convenience software to monitor your camera

+Chapter 6 Appendix provides the specification of the camera and some useful information for using your camera.

+NOTE The illustrations and configuration values in this guide are for reference only.
 The actual settings depend on your practical application of the camera.